You’ve heard it again and again: “You should be blogging.”

-Not only are you unsure about why you need to be blogging, you cannot fathom how other female business owners are using their blogs to drive traffic to their websites…and even creating income for their brands.
+Not only are you unsure about why you need to be blogging.
+You cannot fathom how other female business owners are using their blogs to drive traffic to their websites.
+Even creating income for their brands.

 Even if you’ve had just one of these thoughts, you’re probably feeling ill-equipped to publish a blog.

-We’ve seen it happen again and again, and have compiled a list of tips and tricks for creating a blog from nothing.
+We’ve seen it happen again and again.
+Have compiled a list of tips and tricks for creating a blog from nothing.

 Why do You Need to Grow Your Business with Blogging?